ST10303017/ST10303017_PROG6221_POE/README.md

 4. **Calories and Food Group:** For each ingredient, users can now enter the number of calories and the food group it belongs to.
 5. **Total Calories Calculation:** The software calculates and displays the total calories of all ingredients in a recipe.
 6. **Calories Notification:** The software notifies users when the total calories of a recipe exceed 300.

-### Lecturer Feedback
+7. **Unit Testing:** The test method for the calories has been added.

-Based on the feedback from the lecturer, the following additional updates were made:
+### Lecturer Feedback Part 2

-1. **Unit of Measurement Scaling:** Ensured that the units of measurement are changed correctly when scaling recipe ingredients.
+The second part of the project involved implementing feedback received from the lecturer, which aimed at enhancing the usability and functionality of the Recipe Manager application further.
+The first significant update was the **Unit of Measurement Scaling**.
+Previously, the application allowed users to scale recipe ingredients, but the units of measurement remained unchanged, which could lead to confusion and inaccuracies.
+This feature was enhanced to ensure that when users scale the ingredients, the units of measurement are also appropriately adjusted.
+This ensures that the integrity and accuracy of the recipe are maintained, providing a more realistic and practical scaling function.
+For example, if a recipe originally called for 1 cup of flour, scaling by a factor of 0.5 would appropriately adjust the measurement to 0.5 cups, ensuring users have precise and clear instructions regardless of the scale applied.

-2. **Confirmation Before Clearing Data:** Added a confirmation prompt to ensure the user wants to clear all recipe data before performing the clear action.
+The second major enhancement was adding a **Confirmation Before Clearing Data** feature.
+Initially, the application allowed users to clear all recipe data with a single command, which posed a risk of accidental data loss.
+To address this, a confirmation prompt was added to the clear recipe function.
+Now, when users attempt to clear all recipe data, they are prompted to confirm their action.
+This additional step helps prevent accidental deletions by ensuring that the user intentionally wants to clear the data.
+This feature significantly improves the user experience by adding a layer of security and reducing the chances of inadvertent data loss, which can be particularly useful in scenarios where multiple recipes have been inputted and need careful management.

 ## References